-A. Preamble "A Composition" Is Not Limiting
+A. Preamble Is Not Limiting

-The preamble of each claim, which recites "[a] composition," is not limiting because it adds no structural limitations to those in the body of the claim, and instead merely "gives a descriptive name" to the claimed elements.
+The preamble of each claim-"[a] therapeutic composition"-is not limiting because it adds no structural limitations to those in the body of the claim, and instead merely "gives a descriptive name" to the claimed elements.
 See IMS Tech., 206 F.3d at 1434; Ex.
-1003, ¶27.
-Accordingly, the preamble is not limiting and is irrelevant to distinguish the claims.
-See IMS Tech., 206 F.3d at 1434.
+1003, ¶¶26-27.10 Accordingly, the preamble does not distinguish the claims from the prior art.